gwillen/tinyland/README.md

 A very small version of Dynamicland.
 [For more...](https://www.notion.so/Tinyland-f05733c9b73141c181352f5b5012ce1a)

 ## Setup
-Use `pip3 install` to install the libraries in `pyland.py`.
+Install dependencies with `pip3 install -r requirements.txt`.

-Set values in "projector.toml" as needed.
+Create a file named "config.toml" at the root directory of the project.
+See "config-sample.toml" for guidance on what should go in that file.

-To develop offline:
+Here's a good starting point for developing offline:
 ```
 USE_CAMERA = false
 VIDEO_FILE_PATH = "/path/to/a/video/of/the/table.m4v"